 After a short, steep climb followed by a half mile of flat, it is all downhill to the ultimate circling of the stadium track and the applause of crews and spectators.

-In late October 2007, the State of California took title to Pointed Rocks Ranch, the magnificent oak-and-grass meadow that we run through after clearing the Highway 49 aid station.
+In late October 2007, the State of California took title to Pointed Rocks Ranch, the magnificent oak-and-grass meadow that the trail goes through after clearing the Highway 49 aid station.
 The ranch will be the first ownership by California State Parks in the Auburn Recreation Area, and sets a precedent for greater state involvement in the permanent protection of the American River canyon.
-This acquisition resulted from the partnership of the Trust for Public Land (TPL) and Western States 100; TPL provided the funds to secure an option on this parcel, and expertise and advocacy to secure the State buy-out.
-Western States contributed advocacy, and 20 years of initiative to save this land — once proposed for residential subdivision and a refuse transfer station — for future generations.
+This acquisition resulted from the partnership of the Trust for Public Land (TPL) and WSER; TPL provided the funds to secure an option on this parcel, and expertise and advocacy to secure the State buy-out.
+WSER contributed advocacy, and 20 years of initiative to save this land — once proposed for residential subdivision and a refuse transfer station — for future generations.

-On 24 April 2008, Senator Barbara Boxer, for herself and Senator Dianne Feinstein, introduced Senate Bill 2909, the Western States Trail Study Act.
-This bill represents the initial effort by Congress that can lead to designation of the Western States Trail as a National Historic and Scenic Trail.
-The bill will authorize the Forest Service to determine the eligibility of the trail for national historic and scenic designation, thus leading to further legislation that would bring the Western States Trail into this highest level of federal recognition and protection.
+On April 24, 2008, Senator Barbara Boxer, for herself and Senator Dianne Feinstein, introduced Senate Bill 2909, the Western States Trail Study Act.
+This bill represents the initial effort by Congress that could lead to designation of the Western States Trail as a National Historic and Scenic Trail.
+The bill authorizes the Forest Service to determine the eligibility of the trail for national historic and scenic designation, thus leading to further legislation that would bring the Western States Trail into this highest level of federal recognition and protection.